Skip Ribbon Commands

 "Up to Date" means a fully vaccinated person has received a booster vaccination or is not yet booster eligible.

 For individuals who develop symptoms of COVID-19, the infectious period begins 2 days before they first develop symptoms.
-The infectious period ends when all of the following criteria are met: at least 5 days have passed since symptoms first appeared, and at least 24 hours have passed with no fever (without use of fever-reducing medications), and other symptoms resolved or have greatly improved.
+The infectious period ends when at least 24 hours have passed since symptoms first appeared, and at least 24 hours have passed with no fever (without use of fever-reducing medications), and symptoms are mild or have improved.

 "Respirator Mask" means a respiratory protection device approved by the National Institute for Occupational Safety and Health (NIOSH) to protect the wearer from particulate matter, such as an N95 mask